-NK cells provide non-specific immunity against cells displaying foreign proteins such as cancer cells and virally infected cells.
-They make up less than 5% of circulating leucocytes.
+NK cells provide non-specific immunity against cells displaying foreign proteins such as cancer cells and virally- infected cells.
+They make up less than 5% of circulating leukocytes.

-Although they function more effectively alongside T helper cells, they are able to detect and kill pathogens independently as part of the innate immune system.
+Although they function more effectively alongside T helper cells, they can independently detect and kill pathogens as part of the innate immune system.

-Once an abnormal cell is detected, NK cells release perforins which embed into the plasma membrane and create channels that allow extracellular fluid to enter the cells causing them to burst (lysis).
+NK cells can detect abnormal cells and, in response, release perforins.
+Perforins are cytolytic proteins which embed into the plasma membrane.
+This creates channels which allow extracellular fluid into the cells, causing them to burst (lysis).

-T cells are part of the adaptive immune system and involved in cell-mediated immunity via its T-cell receptor.
+T cells form in the bone marrow but mature in the thymus.
+They are part of the adaptive immune system and are involved in cell-mediated immunity.

-B cells are part of the adaptive immune system and involved in humoral immunity by secreting antibodies.
+B cells form and mature in the bone marrow.
+They are part of the adaptive immune system and involved in humoral immunity by secreting antibodies.
 Once active, B cells mature into plasma cells which secrete antibodies, and memory B cells.